apache/arrow-site/faq.md

 using Parquet and reading it into memory in the Arrow format will allow you to make the most of your computing hardware.

+#### **What is the difference between Apache Arrow and Google Protobuf?**

+Google's protocol buffers library (Protobuf) is not a "runtime in-memory format."
+Similar to Parquet, Protobuf's representation is not suitable for processing.
+Data must be deserialized into an in-memory representation like Arrow for processing.

+For example, unsigned integers in Protobuf are encoded as varint where each integer could have a different number of bytes and the last three bits contain the wire type of the field.
+You could not use a CPU to add numbers in this format.

+Protobuf has libraries to do this deserialization but they do not aim for a common in-memory format.
+A message that has been deserialized by protoc generated C# code is not going to have the same representation as one that has been deserialized by protoc generated Java code.
+You would need to marshal the data from one language to the other.

+Arrow avoids this but it comes at the cost of increased space.
+This means that Protobuf is often a better choice for serializing data on the wire.
+Just like Parquet this means that Arrow and Protobuf complement each other well.
+For example, Arrow Flight uses gRPC and Protobuf to transmit data which is then deserialized into Arrow format for processing.

 #### **What about "Arrow files" then?**

 Apache Arrow defines an inter-process communication (IPC) mechanism to